clearly/jsre/README.md

 As usual, the ones out there were not really a good fit.
 So this package is based on the following focus:

-1. Dreived facts should be computed to the document of inspection before the business rules are run
+1. Derived facts should be computed to the document of inspection before the business rules are run
 1. Use the latest ES7 based capabilities in the implementation to eliminate unnecessary boiler plate